tim-koprivnik/tim-koprivnik/README.md

 ## About me
 Frontend Engineer, blending love for technology with a philosophical mindset.

-Committed to simplicity, efficiency, stoicism, and continuous learning in all aspects of my life.
-As Mark Manson 'preaches', I don't give a f*** about most things in life, but I do give a strong f*** about values -- such as truth, honesty, integrity, respect, fairness, and freedom --, and people I care about the most.
-As Socrates, I strongly believe that 'the unexamined life is not worth living.'
-I love watching psychological (docu)series, listening to podcasts, reading books, gaming, weightlifting, and playing sports.
-As an introvert, I believe people talk too much and that quietness is underrated.
-Once in my life, I want to save a dog from a shelter.
-What else...
-Yes...
-I also strongly believe that we work too much and that, as a species, it's about time we find some higher purpose than just having more money and material shit we don't even need.
+I’m committed to simplicity, efficiency, stoicism, and lifelong learning in every aspect of my life.
+Like Mark Manson, I ignore 99% of life’s noise, zeroing in on what matters most: personal growth.
+Echoing Socrates, I believe an unexamined life isn’t worth living.
+As an introvert, I cherish quiet reflection and think most people talk too much.
+I love watching docuseries, listening to podcasts, reading books, gaming, going to the gym, and playing sports.
+One day, I’ll rescue a dog from a shelter.
+I also believe humanity works too hard for money and material things we don’t need—it’s time we chase a higher purpose.

 ## Technical Skills
 ### Main